-The differences in care instructions aren’t only because there are multiple types of linen but also because of the fabric’s versatility.
+The differences in care or laundry symbols and instructions aren’t only because there are multiple types of linen but also because of the fabric’s versatility.
 Manufacturers can mix it with several different fibers, which may require more specialized care.

 - CHECK - The next thing you need to do is check the fabric for any grease, makeup, oil, and other stains.

 - TURN - Then, turn the fabric inside out, especially clothes, pillowcases, and fitted sheets.
 You must also fasten all snaps or buttons, tie all drawstrings, and zip up all zippers.

 - SEPARATE - Once done or while doing so, separate white fabric from light-colored, dark-colored, and dye-bleeding items.